-A storm water pollution prevention plan (SWPPP) will continue to be required during reclamation activities and is required to be updated to provide Best Management Practices (BMPs) for current conditions during reclamation.
-The SWPPP will include a determination, based on the quantity of fertilizers and amendments determined to be necessary, of whether the potential exists for sufficient pH, dissolved oxygen content, or nitrogen (i.e., nitrate, nitrite, and total nitrogen) and phosphorous loading in receiving waters to require testing for these pollutants as part of water sampling of stormwater discharges.
+Waste discharge requirements will continue to be required during reclamation activities and will require Best Management Practices (BMPs) during reclamation.
+The WDR's include discharge, monitoring, and reporting requirements that will guide, based on the quantity of fertilizers and amendments determined to be necessary, of whether the potential exists for sufficient pH, dissolved oxygen content, or nitrogen (i.e., nitrate, nitrite, and total nitrogen) and phosphorous loading in receiving waters to require testing for these pollutants as part of water sampling of stormwater discharges.